Competing and Intertwined Orders in Boson-Doped Mott Antiferromagnets: E. More details in the PDW+AFM phase

 \section{E. More details in the PDW+AFM phase}

 The PDW is a SC state that carries a finite center-of-mass momentum, with a SC order parameter that varies periodically in real space such that its spatial average vanishes.~\cite{Agterberg_PDW_2020}.
 In the main text, we have shown in the phase diagram that there is a PDW+AFM phase at low doping levels.
 In this section, we present more details about this phase.
 Firstly, we find the charge density profiles are half-filled, indicating charge density oscillation with a period of $\lambda_{c} =1/2\delta$, as shown in Fig.~\ref{SM_PDW}(a).
 To further clarify this behavior, we also calculate the corresponding CDW structure factor $C(\bf k)$ in Fig.~\ref{SM_PDW}(b), which reveals a prominent peak at the ordering momentum $\mathbf{Q}_{c}=4\pi\delta$, confirming the periodicity of the charge density modulation.
 In general, a half-filled CDW is always superconducting~\cite{Jiang_PRR_2020}.
 According to the definition of PDW, we can factorize its pairing correlations $P_{yy}(r)$ as $P_{{yy}} \left(r\right)=r^{-K_{\mathrm{sc}} } *\Phi_{{yy}} \left(r\right)$, where $\Phi_{{yy}}\left(r\right) \sim\mathrm{cos}\left(\mathbf{Q}_{p}\cdot \mathbf{r}+\varphi \right)$ is the spatial oscillation term that captures the positive and negative sign variations of the $P_{yy}(r)$.
 In Fig. 4(a), we have fitted the $K_{\mathrm{sc}}\simeq1.08$, then we can extract the pairing oscillations $\Phi_{yy}(r)$ in Fig.~\ref{SM_PDW}(c), where one can find that $\Phi_{yy}(r)$ exhibits periodic sign reversals with a characteristic wave vector $\mathbf{Q}_{p}=\pi$, confirming the oscillatory behavior of the PDW and the fact that its spatial average vanishes.
 Besides, we also calculate other correlation functions as shown in Figs.~\ref{SM_PDW}(d-f).
-For the spin $F(r)$ [Fig.~\ref{SM_PDW}(d)] and single-boson $G(r)$ [Fig.~\ref{SM_PDW}(e)] correlations, we find that they decay exponentially, implying the gapped spin and single-boson excitations.
-On the other hand, we also find that the charge density correlations $D(r)$ [Fig.~\ref{SM_PDW}(f)] still decay algebraically with $K_{\mathrm{c}}\simeq1.73>K_{\mathrm{sc}}\simeq1.08$, which is highly similar to the Luther-Emery liquid in Fermi systems~\cite{Lu_PRB_2023,Jiang_PRR_2020}, but here the $F(r)$ has a longer correlation length $\xi_{\mathrm{s}}\simeq10.15$ than in Fermi systems, which is consistent with the strong AFM correlation in Fig. 3(e).
+For the single-boson correlations $G(r)$ [Fig.~\ref{SM_PDW}(e)], we find that they decay exponentially with a very short correlation length $\xi_{\mathrm{G}}\simeq3.93$, implying gapped single-boson excitations.
+On the other hand, we also find that the charge density correlations $D(r)$ [Fig.~\ref{SM_PDW}(f)] still decay algebraically with $K_{\mathrm{c}}\simeq1.73>K_{\mathrm{sc}}\simeq1.08$, which is highly similar to the Luther-Emery liquid in Fermi systems~\cite{Lu_PRB_2023,Jiang_PRR_2020}, but here the spin correlations $F(r)$ [Fig.~\ref{SM_PDW}(d)] with $\xi_{\mathrm{s}}\simeq10.15$ (or with $K_{\mathrm{s}}\simeq0.76$ by algebraic fitting) are much stronger than their fermionic counterparts.
+This behavior is consistent with the pronounced AFM peak observed in Fig. 3(e) and indicates that the spin sector remains gapless.